Trusted by 100,000+ organizations globally

 Cameras should be positioned to overlook high-risk areas like stock rooms, cash counting areas, high-value item displays and loading bays, with features such as remote pan, tilt and zoom controls prioritized to ensure ample coverage.
 Modern Internet Protocol (IP) security cameras connected to a broader cloud-based management system may be deployed to ensure loss and prevention staff can access, review and adjust CCTV systems remotely at all times.

 Security cameras for retail stores can be further enhanced with support from AI video analytics tools.
-Leading video security software leverages AI-powered video analytics to detect and flag incidents that may indicate suspicious behavior, including people loitering in unusual locations or a person running.
+Leading video security software leverages AI-powered VMS and video analytics to detect and flag incidents that may indicate suspicious behavior, including people loitering in unusual locations or a person running.
 Admins can then review the video footage and initiate a response if necessary.

 Loss prevention policies can be supported through efforts to enhance existing POS systems.
 For example, management features can require employees to log in and out of POS terminals when processing individual orders.
 This feature enables security and loss prevention retail staff to see who has used specific terminals at certain times to aid investigations.